Chromecast guest mode allows your guests to cast to Chromecast without connecting to your WiFi network.

 How to cast in Chromecast guest mode?

-To use Chromecast in guest mode, please follow these steps.
+To cast in the guest mode, please follow these steps.

-Step 1: Move guest device close to Chromecast.
+Step 1: Move the guest device close to Chromecast.

 Step 2: In the guest device, launch a Google cast ready app.
 For example, YouTube.